MyGethubItIs/MyGethubItIs/README.md

 Browser extension that captures selected text and provides AI-powered explanations and code snippets.
 Built with **JavaScript, Python, Chrome Extensions API**.

-### 💼 Shree Sai Poly Pack Analytics
-> *Data Analytics & Business Intelligence*

-SQL optimization and Python automation that reduced reporting time by 6–8 hours/week.
-Built with **SQL, Python, Power BI, Tableau**.

----

-## 🎵 The Music Corner

-When I'm not wrestling with bugs or convincing Spring Boot to work on the first try, you'll find me:

-- 🎸 **Strumming my guitar** – writing songs about stack overflow errors and undefined is not a function
-- 🎤 **Performing for an audience of one** – my cat (she's my biggest critic, very demanding)
-- 📝 **Composing hits like:** *"REST API Blues"*, *"Null Pointer Heartbreak"*, and the holiday classic *"All I Want for Christmas is a Working Deployment"*

-**Warning:** My music career is currently in stealth mode.
-If you hear me playing, no you didn't. 🐱🎸

 ---

 ## 📊 GitHub Stats